Abu Sayeed (film director)

 Abu Sayeed (born 1962) is a Bangladeshi film director, screenwriter, and television producer.
-As a filmmaker he has made six full-length features and two short films, some of which have received 6 national and 4 international awards.
+As a filmmaker he has made six full-length features and two short films.
+HIs films have received 6 national and 4 international awards.

 Biography

 Sayeed graduated from United High School, Naogan, and then attended Government Azizul Haque College.

 In 1987, at the age of 25, Abu Sayeed made his first film, the short Aborton.
 It was released the following year and won the Bangladesh National Film Award for Best Short Film.
 Sayeed started work on his second short film, Dhushar Jatra, in 1989.
 It was released in 1992, and also won the National Award for Best Short Film.

 The short films were not lucrative, however, so in 1997 Sayeed shifted to television production, which was more profitable.

 2000-present

 In 2000, Sayeed directed his first feature film, Kittonkhola.
 It won National Awards for Best Film, Best Director, and in seven other categories.
 His second feature, Shankhonad, won the Meril-Prothom Alo Critics Choice Award for Best Film.
 His third feature, Nirontor (English title Forever Flows) was Bangladesh's submission to the 79th Academy Awards for the Academy Award for Best Foreign Language Film, but was not accepted as a nominee.

 He and his wife have a son, born in 2006.